ractivejs/ractivejs.github.io/docs/extend/components.md

 While not as flexible as unmanaged components, the managed approach clearly communicates all the available components through it's template.

-With managed components we just need an anchor and can attach any Ractive instance to it:
+With unmanaged components we just need an anchor and can attach any Ractive instance to it:
 ```html
 <#child/>
 ```